by Dr. Lawrence Wilson

 The impact of twentieth century changes in agriculture on our health is at least as profound as the effects of such inventions as cars, television and computers.
 This article explains why our food today is far less nutritious, far more toxic with pesticides, insecticides and other agricultural chemicals, and the soil is also much less healthy.
-The organic agriculture movement is a response to this rape of our soils and food supply.
+The organic agriculture movement is a response to this destruction of our soils and food supply.

 1. To stop horrendous pollution of the soil, water and air of the entire planet with toxic pesticides, insecticides and other agricultural chemicals.
 This pollution is affecting the soil, livestock, wildlife, fish and the oceans, as well as human life on planet earth.

 Polluting chemicals are not only the synthetic insecticides, but also the N-P-K chemical fertilizers.